 Air conditioning systems also include a compressor, which keeps the refrigerant moving around the pipes.
 There are fans that keep air moving over the coils and in and out of your property, and an evaporator that dehumidifies the air.

-Most systems also feature a thermostat, so you can program your air conditioning to pump out the right temperature air.
+Internal air conditioning units come with a thermostat, so you can program your air conditioning to pump out the right temperature air.

 How to ensure your air conditioning works well